AustralianBioCommons/ables/processes.md

 ---

-## ABLeS process for different stages of project life
+## ABLeS process for different stages of a project's lifetime

 The Australian BioCommons and the bioinformatics leads for each group have different roles in initiation, onboarding and reporting for ABLeS.

-ABLeS projects are led and maintained by their users with the support of the ABLeS team to facilitate the access to ABLeS resources.
+ABLeS projects are led and maintained by their users with the support of the ABLeS team to facilitate access to ABLeS resources.

-If you are new to ABLeS program, please read the processes below in order to start using ABLeS resources or **[contact us](contact-us.md)** for more information and assistance.
+If you are new to the ABLeS program, please read the processes below in order to start using ABLeS resources or **[contact us](contact-us.md)** for more information and assistance.

 <div class="accordion" id="accordion-processes">
       <div class="accordion-item">